ChinaMadlife/PYNQ/docs/source/10_creating_overlays.rst

 An error will be displayed if a tcl is not available when attempting to download an overlay, or if the tcl filename does not match the .bit file name.

-Overlay tcl parsinng
+Overlay tcl
 -----------------------------------

-The Overlay package has built in functions to find IPs of a specific overlay (e.g. `base.bit`):
+The Overlay package has a built in ip_dict() method to identify IPs in a specific overlay (e.g. `base.bit`):

-This can be useful to reference an IP by name rather than by a hard coded address, or to check overlays for specific IPs.

 To show the IP dictionary of the overlay, run the following: